-Now you may be wondering, “What if I just keep the temperature lower in my microwave?”
+Now you may be wondering, “What if I just keep the temperature lower in my microwave when microwaving breast milk?”

-Microwaving is not advised even if the temperature is reduced or kept low.
-Furthermore, microwaves produce uneven heating, so some parts of the milk will be hotter than others.
-So while you may touch the bottle and feel that it’s still warm or spray a bit on your hand, you’ll have no guarantee that there aren’t hot spots.
+That is still a big No No!
+Heating breast milk in a microwave is not advised even if the temperature is reduced or kept low.
+Furthermore, microwaves produce uneven heating, so some parts of the breast milk will be hotter than others.
+So while you may touch the bottle and feel that it’s still warm or spray a bit on your hand, you’ll have no guarantee that there aren’t hot spots in the breast milk.

 Also, keep in mind that hotspots aren’t the only concern; losing a lot of breast milk’s natural nutrients is another major concern why microwaving is bad.

 So if you can’t microwave breast milk in a baby bottle, how should you warm it?